PMPepper/three-js-experiment/README.md

 This should run a local web server and open the project.

 This is very much an ongoing experiment and in no way production code.
-Currently only really tested on Chrome (although no reason why it couldn't be made to work on other browsers).
+Currently only really tested on Chrome on Windows (although no reason why it couldn't be made to work on other modern browsers).

 Right now the controls are set up to use game controllers only.
 If you have one, you can connect it to your machine and control your craft (Only tested as working on Chrome on windows).
 They could be configured to allow keyboard/mouse.